-This section answers some frequently asked questions (FAQs) about studying media, communication and cultural studies at university in the UK
+This section answers some common questions about studying media, communication and cultural studies at university in the UK

 Will a mainly academic degree disadvantage me in getting a job when I leave university?

 Degree programmes in this field vary in the mix of theoretical and practical curriculum they provide.
 Some are almost entirely professional or vocational in focus, some are primarily or entirely rooted in arts and humanities, or social science approaches to study of the media.
 Which suits you best will depend on your interests.
 All these courses provide qualifications that lead to employment, more so than for almost any other university courses.
 This is as true for more academic and theoretical programmes as for more practice oriented ones.
 Many employers prefer to give skills based training on the job after graduation, others value a more vocational degree.
 Graduates from programmes in this field move into a wide range of careers, as well as those in the media industries, and for this reason a broader background is often an advantage.
 The final choice must be yours, shaped by your interests and inclinations, but whichever you choose you will be entering a university programme leading to very good employment prospects.

 Which school or college subjects are the best preparation for a media degree?

 Media degrees combine a variety of critical approaches so most programmes do not require specific subjects and you do not need to have studied film, journalism or media studies before embarking on a degree course in those topics, although doing media or film studies will help you decide whether these are subjects you would enjoy at university level.
 Those courses that include practical production will usually enable you to learn from scratch, although art degrees and some other specialist degrees may require a portfolio of previous work to ensure you can meet the required standards.